 Let’s face it.
 Our international summer plans are over.
-But with the US opening up, we will be able to (responsibly) explore the US.
+But with the US opening up, we will be able to (responsibly) explore the US and Route 66 during the pandemic.
 Route 66 has been on my bucket list since I saw the original Disney-Pixar movie, “Cars.”
 My boyfriend and I had the chance to take Route 66 from Chicago to New Mexico, and we wanted to share our favorite attractions.

 Route 66 During the Pandemic